 One of Seguin's biggest traditions is the annual Independence Day Celebration.
-Thousands of residents and visitors particpate in the festivities and pay homeage to the sacrifices made by the man and women in the Armed Forces.
+Thousands of residents and visitors participate in the festivities and pay homepage to the sacrifices made by the man and women in the Armed Forces.

 Thanks to the combined efforts of several organizations, Seguin is well-known for our great Fourth of July celebration.
 Starting in the days leading up to Independence Day and capping off with the Biggest Small-Town Fourth of July Parade, this year’s festivities will offer another memorable and enjoyable experience for the entire family.

 Crowds of flag-waving people will line Austin Street for the annual Biggest Small-Town Fourth of July Parade in Texas at 10 a.m.
 The exact year this event started is unknown, but each year this celebration gets bigger and better!
 Past crowd estimates have exceeded 10,000.
 There will be more than a hundred parade entries including floats from local businesses, elected officials, churches, schools, military representatives, and more.

 The parade route starts at the intersection of Austin and College Streets and ends at the Seguin Coliseum, with all the entries traveling south along Austin Street.
 A map of the route can be found here.